x

 How do I choose a carbon offset provider?

-When choosing a carbon offset provider, consider factors such as credibility and transparency, project quality, location, price, and additional services.
+When choosing a carbon offset provider, consider factors such as credibility and transparency, project quality, location, price, company stability, and additional services.
+Make sure the project developer is involved on the ground with project implementation and monitoring.
 You also need to ask if the carbon offsets you are inquiring about are certified and verified.
 You can speak to our experts to find the best option for your sustainability goals.

 What are the types of carbon offsets?

-The types of carbon offsets include reforestation and afforestation projects, energy efficiency projects, renewable energy projects, methane capture and destruction projects, and carbon capture and storage projects.
+The types of carbon offsets include reforestation and agroforestry projects, energy efficiency projects, renewable energy projects, methane capture and destruction projects, and carbon capture and storage projects.

 Read more: How are carbon credits issued?